Framing: What Are We Solving?

 Mapping the Terrain

 • Who controls the constraints?
-These are the people who enforce guardrails, legal, compliance, brand, and account.
+These are the stakeholders who define the limits.
+Legal, compliance, brand, or executives who control budget and risk.

 Everyone involved should contribute to shaping the work.
 But don't solve for each stakeholder one at a time.
-When you start tweaking copy for legal, adjusting visuals for leadership, and layering additions to satisfy each voice in isolation, the idea begins to fracture.
-What you're building isn't a compromise.
+When you start tweaking copy for legal, adjusting visuals for leadership, and layering additions to satisfy each voice for brand, the idea begins to fracture.
+What you're building is not a compromise.
 It's a system.
 Aim for a solution clear enough to make sense to everyone involved, without needing to be translated.

 Every project unfolds in two environments.
 First, within the organization, strategy leads, legal teams, and finance directors decide whether your solution is viable, safe, and fundable.
 Then, in the real world, users decide whether it's relevant, memorable, or worth their attention.
-The solution has to succeed in both.
+The framing and problem statement should solve for both.
 If the concept can't survive internal scrutiny and external adoption, it's not ready.
+Learning to adapt in these moments is something we will continue to discuss throughout this book.

 Keep the End User in Focus

 Stakeholders shape the work.
 But the end user decides whether it was worth making.
-Internal alignment isn't the end goal.
+Internal alignment is not the end goal.
 It's the minimum requirement to create a finished product.
 The real test happens when the work leaves the building.

-When internal conflicts pile up, stop and ask: Who's living with the problem?
-That's who you're designing for.
+When internal conflicts pile up, stop and ask: Who is living with the problem?
+That is who you're designing for.
 Let that answer steer the conversation.
-If the solution doesn't work for them, no approval process will save it.
+If the solution does not work for them, no approval process will save it.
 Get the audience wrong, and no amount of polish can hold the work together.

 Practical Illustration: